 - facilitating active engagement by relevant academic staff in student orientation and transition activities for the program;

-- considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with University Policy; and
+- considering applications for credit and articulation in consultation with the Course Co-ordinator and in accordance with the Academic Credit Policy; and

 - making and keeping appropriate written or electronic records of advice provided to students.